Blandaren123/Rock-paper-scissor/README.md

 - I tested this game on Microsoft edge and Chrome and it seems to works great.
 - The game is playable on desktops, iPads, and phones when I tested.
 - I can confirmed the game is working fine.
+- Each rock, paper, and stone button works fine on mobile and desktop